IamPyu/orm64/man/orm64Api.md

 "orm64.loadPlugin(PLUGIN_NAME)" tries to find PLUGIN_NAME.so in ~/.config/orm64/plugins if it does, it will load the plugin and run the C function orm64SetupPLUGIN_NAME where PLUGIN_NAME is replaced with the argument you specified.

+## Packages

+"orm64.installPackages()" installs all packages in the table "orm64_options.packages".

+"orm64.getSoftwarePath(PACKAGE_NAME)" gets the location of PACKAGE_NAME or returns nil if its not found.

+## Configuration

+"orm64.setupConfig()" setups a new default configuration for you.
+But you will need to copy everything in INSTALL_DIR/etc/orm64/default to ~/.config/orm64 to get preinstalled software, plugins and more.

+"orm64.reloadConfig()" reloads your configuration.